Sunjuice has installed in excess of 10,000 systems in the Wide Bay Area. Sunjuice systems produce more than 8.25 megawatts of electricity every day.

 The larger the system, the more electricity you will produce.

-The less of that solar generated electricity you consume, the more you will export and the greater will be your financial reward.
+The less of the solar generated electricity you consume, the more you will export and the greater will be your financial reward.

-Your result will be somewhere between the extremes of what you would save if you exported all that you produced and what you would save if you exported none of what you produced (in other words used it all in the home instead of buying from the grid).
+Your result will be somewhere between the extremes of what you would save if you exported all that you produced and what you would save if you exported none of what you produced.

 Absolutely YES!
-The Solar Credits Scheme legislation has seen the number of STC’s reduced considerably over the past year and reviews are ongoing so further reductions should be expected.
+The Solar Credits Scheme legislation has seen the number of STC’s reduced considerably over the past year and reviews are ongoing so further changes should be expected.

 Actually, quite simply.